A Theoretical Framework for Statistical Evaluability of Generative Models: Problem Setup

 Let $\cX$ denote the data space.
 A model is a probability distribution over $\cX$.
 Let $\cM = \Delta(\cX)$ denote the set of all probability distributions over $\cX$, which is our model space.
 Assume there exists a ground-truth model $q^\star\in \cM$.

-When evaluating a model $q \in \cM$, we compare it to the ground-truth $q^\star$ with respect to an \textit{evaluation metric}. \begin{definition}[Evaluation Metric] Given a ground-truth model $q^\star$ and a model $q$ to be evaluated, an \textit{evaluation metric} $f:\cM^2 \mapsto \R_{\geq 0}\cup \{\infty\}$ assigns a non-negative real value score $f(q, q^\star)$ to the model $q$. \end{definition}
+When evaluating a model $q \in \cM$, we compare it to the ground-truth $q^\star$ with respect to an \textit{evaluation metric}. \begin{definition}[Evaluation Metric] Given a ground-truth model $q^\star$ and a model $q$ to be evaluated, an \textit{evaluation metric} $f:\cM^2 \mapsto \R_{\geq 0}\cup \{\infty\}$ assigns a non-negative real-valued score $f(q, q^\star)$ to the model $q$. \end{definition}

-With the goal of achieving a good score with respect to an evaluation metric, a common approach is to use a score function computed using empirical test or evaluation data.
+An evaluation algorithm is given two models $\{q_1, q_2\}$ to compare, together with IID evaluation data sampled from the ground-truth distribution, and outputs the model it believes to be better.
+A common approach is to evaluate models using a score function.

-\begin{definition}[Score Function] A \textit{score function} $s: \cM\times \cX^*\mapsto \R$, given a model $q$ and a set of evaluation data $\sev$, outputs a real-valued score $s(q,\sev)$ of this model. \end{definition} Now, we relate score functions to evaluation metrics via the notion of evaluability.
-Informally, evaluability means that given enough data from the ground-truth $q^\star$, the score function can reliably compare any two models in terms of their evaluation metric.
+\begin{definition}[Score Function] A \textit{score function} $s: \cM\times \cX^*\mapsto \R\cup\{\infty\}$, given a model $q$ and a set of evaluation data $\sev$, outputs a real-valued score $s(q,\sev)$ of this model. \end{definition} One can induce an evaluation algorithm $\cA$ by a score function by outputting the model with the smaller score, breaking ties randomly.
+Now, we relate evaluation algorithms that operate on finite samples to population-level evaluation metrics via the notion of evaluability.
+Informally, evaluability means that given enough data from the ground-truth $q^\star$, there exists an evaluation algorithm that can reliably compare any two models in terms of their evaluation metric.